Dumbo-programmer/RenbokoEngine/Readme.md

 ## What is this?

-Renyul Game Engine is a modular, service-based 2D game engine for .NET 8 and MonoGame 3.8.4.
+Renboko Game Engine is a modular, service-based 2D game engine for .NET 8 and MonoGame 3.8.4.
 It comes with a small demo game to show how things work.
 The code and comments are written in a casual, hobbyist style—so don't expect enterprise stuff here!

 ---